Skip to Main Content

 Only use your card for purchases you can afford to pay off immediately

 Due to the high interest rates credit cards charge, they are rarely the best option if you need to carry a balance for longer than a month.
-After all, the average interest rate for all major credit cards is currently above 18 percent, and many starter cards charge even higher rates.
+After all, the average interest rate for all major credit cards is currently around 20 percent, and many starter cards charge even higher rates.

-With that in mind, you should only charge purchases you can afford to pay off immediately, and refrain from using plastic for “splurge” purchases altogether.
+With that in mind, you should only charge purchases you can afford to pay off immediately and refrain from using it for “splurge” purchases altogether.
 Also, try to use your credit card alongside a monthly budget or spending plan.

 Get into the habit of paying your balance in full

-Only charging what you can afford to pay off also paves the way to paying your credit card balance in full each month.
+Only charging what you can afford to pay off builds the habit of paying your credit card balance in full each month.
 This step will not only help you avoid paying credit card interest, but it will help you avoid a growing debt balance.

 Most experts suggest keeping your credit utilization ratio below 10 percent (or 30 percent, at most) for the best results.